luistabatabai/Fintech_Deliverable/README.md

 # Fintech_Deliverable
-Solidity Code used in the execution of the Demo
+This is a brief explanation of the different functions and workings of the same Solidity Code that was used in the execution of the Demo, in the video attached in the deliverable

 # PaymentSystem

-## Overview
+## Working Overview
 `PaymentSystem` is a smart contract implemented in Solidity that facilitates payments between clients and merchants.
 It automatically deducts VAT and a fee, transferring the respective amounts to designated government and company wallets.

 ## Features